Cecelia Denise Mullen Kotyuha

 In addition to her parents, she was predeceased by her husband of 50 years, George Kotyuha; infant twin daughters; infant brother, Thomas; brother, Joseph; sisters, Kay, Frances, Veronica, Mary, Eileen and Jane; and a granddaughter, Molly.

-Cecelia is survived by her children, Gregory Kotyuha of Jefferson, George Kotyuha, Jr. (Cindy) of Smock, Nadine Morgan (Robert) of Smock, Kimberly Walt (Paul) of Uniontown, Andrea Lehman (Scot) of Uledi, and Cheryl Kotyuha and fiance Ian Kelly of Fairchance; 17 grandchildren and three great-grandchildren.
+Cecelia is survived by her children, Gregory Kotyuha of Jefferson, George Kotyuha, Jr. (Cindy) of Smock, Nadine Morgan (Robert) of Smock, Kimberly Walt (Paul) of Uniontown, Andrea Lehman (Scot) of Uledi, and Cheryl Kotyuha and fiance Ian Kelly of Fairchance; 17 grandchildren; three great-grandchildren; and sisters, Joan Cech and Bernadette Livingston.

 Friends will be received from 2 to 4 and 6 to 8 p.m.
-Friday, May 20, in the DEARTH FUNERAL HOME, 35 South Mill Street, New Salem, where a panachida service will be held at 9:15 a.m.
+Friday, May 20, in the DEARTH FUNERAL HOME, 35 South Mill Street, New Salem, where a Panachida Service will be held at 9:15 a.m.
 Saturday, May 21.
-Divine Liturgy will follow at 10 a.m. in St. John the Baptist Byzantine Catholic Church, Uniontown, with the Rev. Fr.
+A Divine Liturgy will follow at 10 a.m. in St. John the Baptist Byzantine Catholic Church, Uniontown, with the Rev. Fr.
 Vasyl Symyon as celebrant.
-Interment in Mt Macrina Cemetery.
-A parastas service will be held at 6 p.m.
-Friday, in the funeral home.
+Interment in Mt.
+Macrina Cemetery.
+A Parastas Service will be held at 6 p.m.
+Friday in the funeral home.

 (0) comments